tylercodes-11/quizme/README.md

 ### Gameplay Instructions

-1. Click oyur answer in the radio button you choose for each question.
+1. Click your answer in the radio button you choose for each question.
 2. Submit your answers by clicking the submit button.
 3. You will receive a score in an alert letting you know how many questions you answered correctly.
 4. The correct answer will appear under each question.